Official Plan

 About Plan the Bruce

-Plan the Bruce is a land use project to inform the new Official Plan the roadmap for growth and development for the next 25 years.
+Plan the Bruce is a land use project to inform the new Official Plan the roadmap for growth and development to the year 2046.